C4813/EVE-Reprocess-Trading-WordPress-Shortcode/README.md

 ### Caches refresh with updated prices independently:
 - Adjusted price data if the cache is greater than 24 hours old
 - Price data if the cache is greater than 6 hours old
+- Cache files are located in `wp-content/uploads/eve-reprocess-trading/cache`

-### How to read 0.6.0 results:
+### How to read results:
 `Item Name [Item Buy Price / Item Reprocessed Value / Regional Volume / Margin%]`

-- **Item Reprocessed Value** = The value of the reprocessed materials from reprocessing 1 item, and selling them to your selected market, at your selected price, minus relevant taxes/fees (e.g. Buying from Jita, Selling to Sell Orders, minus brokerage fee, sales tax, and reprocessing tax if applicable).
+- **Item Reprocessed Value** = The value of the reprocessed materials from reprocessing a stack, and selling the yielded materials to your selected market, at your selected price, minus relevant taxes/fees (e.g. Buying from Jita, Selling to Sell Orders, minus brokerage fee, sales tax, and reprocessing tax if applicable).
-- **Regional Volume** = The number of transactions for this item in the past 24 hours in this region.
-This helps when deciding QTY for buy orders.
+- **Regional Volume** = The average daily transactions for this item in the selected region (average over 7 days).

 #### Example:
 `Medium Armor Maintenance Bot I [30210 / 36195 / 281 / 19.81%]`